 Technologies in practice

 This module provides an opportunity to sample some of the key areas in computing and information technology.
-You will be introduced to three topics as tasters for your future studies and career: robotics, networking, and operating systems.
+You will be introduced to three topics as tasters for your future studies and career: networking, operating systems and robotics.
 Studying these topics will enable you to develop essential skills for future employment in the computing and IT industry and better understand the different routes through our curriculum.
 By studying this OU level 1 module you can begin to explore where your future career ambitions or interests might lie.

 What you will study

 You’ll study both OU materials and third-party materials that support your learning in the three key topics.
 The module is practical and activity-based, and the study material is delivered online.
 You’ll therefore be working at your computer for significant periods of time.

 This block provides a sound grounding in the basic principles of computer networks and the challenges in setting these up and maintaining them.
 Topics covered include protocol models and layering; IP addressing; basic network design and network devices.
-You’ll study online material in the Cisco Networking Academy and carry out practical activities using a network simulator.
+You’ll study online material in the Cisco Networking Academy and carry out practical activities using network simulator software.

 As you progress through the module, you’ll work through the various practical activities which relate to each block.
 This will help demonstrate your skills and understanding in the areas you have studied.
 This will also be a significant component of the end-of-module assessment.
-Working on these practical activities will help you to think about your future career interests and will inform decisions you need to make on your future areas of study.
+Working on these practical activities will help you to think about your interests and will inform decisions you need to make on your future areas of study.

 You will learn

 This module will enable you to:

-- increase your knowledge of robotics, computer networks and operating systems
+- increase your knowledge of computer networks, operating systems and robotics

 - develop a variety of skills appropriate to a career in the computing and IT industry